-Early diagnosis in the field of gynecology and obstetrics is one of the most important factors directly affecting treatment success in many diseases.
-Disorders originating from the cervix (uterine cervix), in particular, may progress without symptoms in the early stages, making regular screening and advanced diagnostic methods extremely important.
-In this context, colposcopy is a reliable and widely used diagnostic method that enables detailed evaluation of abnormal cellular changes.
+In the field of gynecology and obstetrics, early diagnosis is one of the most critical factors directly affecting the success of treatment for many diseases.
+Especially conditions originating from the cervix can progress without noticeable symptoms in early stages, making regular screening and advanced diagnostic methods extremely important.
+At this point, colposcopy stands out as a reliable and widely used diagnostic method that enables detailed evaluation of abnormal cellular changes [1].

-Colposcopy provides more detailed information than a routine gynecological examination and plays a critical role especially in the assessment of suspicious results after a Pap smear test.
-Through this procedure, the cervix, vagina, and vulvar tissues are examined under magnification, and targeted biopsies can be taken when necessary.
-In this way, precancerous lesions can be detected at an early stage.
+Colposcopy provides more detailed information than a standard gynecological examination and plays a crucial role in evaluating suspicious results, particularly after a Pap smear test.
+With this procedure, the cervix, vagina, and vulva are examined under magnification, and if necessary, targeted biopsies can be performed.
+This allows precancerous lesions to be detected at an early stage.

-What Is Colposcopy and Which Diseases Is It Used to Diagnose?
+What Is Colposcopy and Which Conditions Does It Diagnose?

-This procedure is usually performed in women who have abnormal Pap smear or HPV test results.
-During colposcopy, the physician applies special solutions to the cervix to make abnormal cells more visible.
+This procedure is generally performed in women who have abnormal results from a Pap smear or HPV test.
+According to the ACOG/ASCCP 2019 risk-based management guidelines, patients who test positive for HPV 16 or HPV 18 are recommended to undergo direct colposcopy regardless of cytology results [2].
+During the procedure, special solutions such as acetic acid and iodine are applied to the cervix to make abnormal cells more visible.
 If necessary, biopsies are taken from suspicious areas to establish a definitive diagnosis.

 What Is the Purpose of Colposcopy?

-The primary purpose of colposcopy is the early detection of cervical cancer and precancerous lesions.
-A Pap smear is a screening test and provides information only about the suspicion of cellular abnormalities.
-Colposcopy, on the other hand, allows direct visualization and evaluation of the source of this suspicion.
+The primary goal of colposcopy is to detect cervical cancer and precancerous lesions at an early stage.
+While the Pap smear is a screening test that only indicates possible cellular abnormalities, colposcopy allows direct visualization and evaluation of these changes.

-Colposcopy is not limited to the cervix alone.
-It is also used to evaluate abnormal lesions in the vaginal and vulvar regions, enabling a broader anatomical area to be examined in detail.
+Additionally, colposcopy is not limited to the cervix.
+It is also used to evaluate abnormal lesions in the vaginal and vulvar regions, enabling detailed examination of a broader anatomical area.

 When Is Colposcopy Performed?

-- Abnormal cells detected on a Pap smear
+- Detection of abnormal cells in Pap smear

 - Visible lesions on the cervix